 Small ships are also outfitted with a crew of expert naturalist guides on board.
 They are available to enhance your knowledge of whales, whale habitat and conservation issues surrounding whales in Alaska.
 They will offer narration and answer questions while viewing whales from the ship.
 And evening programs may consist of talks and slide shows reviewing whales and other animals encountered on your journey.
 Small ship whale watching cruises are geared towards inquisitive travelers who want to learn more about the nature and wildlife they are viewing.

 For these reasons we feel that small ships are the best way to whale watch in Alaska.
 Follow our small ship whale watching guidelines above and you will have the cruise of a lifetime.
-View our Alaska small ship cruises and call our experts to plan your Alaska whale watching cruise.
+Plan your own exclusive whale watching cruise with an Alaska yacht charter or view our Alaska small ship cruises and call our experts to plan your Alaska whale watching cruise.

 Share Your Whale Watching Encounters